 - Do not measure when feeling anxious or tense.

 - Take a 5-10 minute break between measurements.
-This break can be longer if necessary, depending on your physical conditions.
+This break can be longer if necessary, depending on your physical condition.

-- Keep the records for your doctor as reference.
+- Keep the records for your doctor as a reference.

 - Blood pressure varies between each arm.
 Always measure your blood pressure on the same arm.

 - Go to the toilet before measuring your blood pressure.
 A full bladder will influence your blood pressure reading.

 1. Masked hypertension is defined as normal blood pressure (BP) in the clinic or office (<140/90